martasd/remote-exercise/README.md

 ### Schema

-From the task description it was clear that we need to schemas: `users` and `salaries`.
+From the task description it was clear that we need two schemas: `users` and `salaries`.
-* For the salary `amount` I used integer type to avoid rounding issues caused by floating point arithmetic.
+* For the salary `amount` field I used integer type to avoid rounding issues caused by floating point arithmetic.
 * When a user is offboarded, all her salaries are inactive and we need to be able to return the most recently active one.
 To do so, I added the timestamp field `last_active`, which I assume is set when an active salary gets deactivated.
 * A user `has_many` salaries and thus each salary `belongs_to` a user.
 Besides that, each user `has_one` salary which is active.
 An offboarded user's `salary` field is `nil` since all her salaries are inactive.
 * To invite a user, we need to uniquely identify a user by her name, so we use unique constraint on the `name` field.